Shikaga/PitchBlackAnalysis/index.md

 We do not live in a world where to heroes, confessed killers as they might be, can threaten to rape someone, at least not in western cinema.
 This is one of the very few lines that no protagonist, whether they be hero or antihero, can cross and still seek absolution.

-Of course, their is plenty of room to play with whether Riddick actually threatened to rape ???Starbuck.
+Of course, their is plenty of room to play with whether Riddick actually threatened to rape Dahl.
 Technically all he implied was that he would have sex with her, not that it would it would be non-consensual.
 But the character was pre-established to be homosexual, or at the very least, `didn't sleep with guys`.

 To imply that Riddick's action's over the next twenty four hours would be such that she would change her sexual orientation, is simply adolescent male wish fulfilment, albeit one that is quite pervasive in western popular culture.